 - Juice your own lemons!
-This fresh lemon juice is going to make a huge difference in the flavor of these bars, so take the time to do this or splurge for the cold pressed fresh lemon juice at the store that’s in the refrigerated section.
+This fresh juice will make a huge difference in the flavor.
+You can also splurge on the cold pressed fresh lemon juice at the store.

 - Use room temperature lemons.
 Did you know that you get more juice from a room temperature lemon?
-If your lemons are kept in the fridge, remove them and let them come to room temperature, or heat them in the microwave for 20-30 seconds to get the juices flowing.
+If you keep lemons in the fridge, let them come to room temperature.
+You can also warm them in the microwave for 20-30 seconds.

 - Store the lemon bars in an airtight container in the refrigerator for 4-5 days.

-- Freeze lemon bars on a wax paper-lined baking sheet, then transfer to a storage baggie when frozen solid after 4-6 hours.
+- Freeze lemon bars on a lined baking sheet.
+Transfer to a storage baggie when frozen solid.
+This will take 4-6 hours.
 Keep frozen for 1-2 months, then let thaw in the refrigerator before enjoying.